 - Napping – Napping too long or too late will interfere with the bodies awake-rest cycle.

-- Sleep-Wake homeostat – As we age, the window on our internal clock narrows between awake and sleep cycles meaning we awake earlier and have trouble falling asleep in the evening.
+- Sleep-Wake homeostat – As we age, the window on our internal clock narrows between awake and sleep cycles meaning we awake earlier and have trouble falling asleep.

 - Technology – Using tablets, phones or laptops in bed or close to bedtime can disrupt our melatonin production due to the blue light waves emitted.
 Stimulation from reading or watching news, movies or TV on a screen can also keep us awake.